rocioruizruiz/OnlineLibrary/README.md

                         2. Search a book by its title
                         3. Register a new user
                         4. Search user by ID
                         5. Library register (show all the movements made by users, and predict the return date of the books booked)
                         6. Table and order table (this function is thought to future statistics.
                                 It give you each book bokeed in order of its number of uses.)
                         0. Exit
  ####
         2. Employee:
             Is a private area for employees to manage their own data, such as  their salary.
 And to work.
                1. Librarian
                         The person in charge of demanding the necessary stock of each book, and leave the contable pending to pay.

                2. Contable
-                        The person in charge of paying the librarian's demands and also in charge of depositing money tu the library account.
+                        The person in charge of paying the librarian's demands and also in charge of depositing money to the library account.
-                        This functions are executed paralelly using Threads.z
+                        This functions are executed paralelly using Threads.

                3. Human Resources
                         The person in charge of hiring the necessary employees: librarians, contables or human resources'.

 ## Highlight of this program

 ####		-  Heritages:
 ####			I have implemented a heritage of employees to manage their retribution/salary increase depending on their antiquity on the library and their salary.
 ####
 ####           - Interfaces:
 ####                I have implemented four interfaces.